EOCOnline/rangertrak/README.md

 ### Future Roadmap

+- This project is moving to using [milestones](https://github.com/EOCOnline/rangertrak/milestones) to show what is being worked on next.
+Dates are super approximate!
+- Also see the [Issues page](https://github.com/EOCOnline/rangertrak/issues) for what we're working on in terms of bug fixes.
+Feel free to add your comments to them.
 - To work with out flaws!
-In particulr one often has to refresh some pages to get them to display - especially the Leaflet Maps page - or screen.
+In particular one often has to refresh some pages to get them to display - especially the Leaflet Maps page - or screen.
 - Issues should be moving from a spreadsheet to [the standard GitHub Issues Page](https://github.com/EOCOnline/rangertrak/issues)
 - Enhance map markers to better highlight paths, teams, statuses.
 - Reload data from local files.